LeadSpend/api-v2/README.md

 C-8.
 INPUT
 ----------

-Uploaded files must be RFC 4180-compliant CSVs (*cf.* http://tools.ietf.org/html/rfc4180):
+Uploaded files must be RFC 4180-compliant CSVs ( *cf.* http://tools.ietf.org/html/rfc4180 ):

 - Commas are used to separate fields.
 - DOS/Windows-style newline (CR+LF) are used to terminate records.